pjb7687/single/README.md

 2. Automatic Focusing
     - Z-axis stages.
 Currently, MS-2000 control unit from Applied Scientific Instrumentation, C-Focus from Mad City Labs, and E-516 control unit from Physik Instrumente are supported.

     * Additionally a cylinderical lens is required for this feature.
-For more information, read this article (please cite if you use this): [Hwang, W. et al. Autofocusing system based on optical astigmatism analysis of single-molecule images, *Opt.
+Please refer to this article for more information (and please cite if you use it): [Hwang, W. et al. Autofocusing system based on optical astigmatism analysis of single-molecule images, *Opt.
 Express* **2012**, *20* (28), 29353-29360.](http://dx.doi.org/10.1364/OE.20.029353)

 3. Automatic Pump Control
     - Any Chemyx Fusion series syringe pumps.